-Gearbox oil and mixing oil are highly flammable, noxious to health and dangerous for the environment.
+Engine oil is highly flammable, harmful for the health and dangerous for the environment.

 During maintenance operations, always wear latex gloves to protect your hands.

 If the oil comes into contact with your eyes, rinse abundantly with water.
 If it comes into contact with your skin, wash abundantly with water and soap.